paglimo/beegfs-go/watch/README.md

 8. Verify the new configuration was applied successfully by looking at the logs using `journalctl -u beegfs-watch`.

-9. If you want to uninstall/cleanup stop BeeWatch with `systemctl stop beegfs-watch` then use the package manager to remove it.
+9. If you want to uninstall/cleanup stop Watch with `systemctl stop beegfs-watch` then use the package manager to remove it.
 For example on Ubuntu run `sudo dpkg -r beegfs-watch` to uninstall the service and binaries or `sudo dpkg --purge beegfs-watch` to also remove configuration files.